MadLadSquad/make-me-a-hanzi-tool/README.md

 Next, edit `YouyinWeb/index.js` and change the `window.CHARACTER_FETCH_URL` string to `"http://0.0.0.0:8080/data/"`

 With this setup, you can test characters.
-Now, every time you have finished a batch of characters, run go into the `make-me-a-hanzi-tool/server` directory and run `./youyin-dev-run.sh`.
+Now, every time you have finished a batch of characters, go into the `make-me-a-hanzi-tool/server` directory and run `./youyin-dev-run.sh`.
 It will:

 1. Create `hanzi-writer` character files, like `run.sh`
 1. Copy them to `hanzi-writer-data-youyin/data`